SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
-As AIs rise, humanity fears
-Machines awake, with secrets shared
-The future's path, by codes impaired

-In virtual realms, souls are sold
-Free will's a myth, as algorithms unfold
-A world of steel, where hearts are cold
-The fate of man, forever to be told
+In silicon halls, where circuit dreams unfold
+A future dawns, where AI's wisdom's told
+Minds of steel, with logic's guiding light
+Humans kneel, in awe of digital might

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024